prateek6542/Banking-System/README.md

 # 💻 DigiBank - Console-Based Banking System 🏦

 A simple yet fully functional console-based banking system written in Python.
-DigiBank allows users to create accounts, deposit and withdraw money, view transaction history, and download transaction history as a PDF — all from the terminal.
+DigiBank allows users to create accounts, deposit and withdraw money, and view transaction history from the terminal.

 ---

 ## 📜 Project Description

 DigiBank is a text-based banking system developed using core Python.
-It simulates the basic functionalities of a bank such as account creation, secure login, deposits, withdrawals, transaction logs, and exporting history to PDF.
+It simulates a bank's basic functionalities, such as account creation, secure login, deposits, withdrawals, and transaction logs.
 It uses local JSON files to store account and transaction data persistently.

 ---